Pål Anders Ullevålseter

 Pål Anders Ullevålseter (born 7 December 1968, in Oslo) is a Norwegian rally raid motorcycle rider.

-He came in second at the 2010 Dakar Rallye, captured the 2004 FIM Cross-Country Rallies World Championship and has won the Africa Eco Race twice.
+He came in second at the 2010 Dakar Rally, captured the 2004 FIM Cross-Country Rallies World Championship and has won the Africa Eco Race twice.

 Dakar Rally

 He has competed in the Dakar Rally 11 times and was the first Norwegian to complete the race.
 His best result came in 2010 when he came in second, finishing just over an hour behind winner Cyril Despres.

 Africa Eco Race

 He won the Africa Eco Race in 2015 and 2016, dominating completely the races, and winning 16 stages.
 Prior to the 2016 edition, Ullevålseter had stated, his goal was not to win the race, but to raise as much money as possible for a school in Dakar, founded by Fabrizio Meoni, who died during the Dakar Rallye in 2005.
 In 2017, Ullevålseter finished second overall behind South African Gev Sella.